Armero tragedy: Impact

 The loss of life was exacerbated by the lack of an accurate timeframe for the eruption and the unwillingness of local authorities to take costly preventative measures without clear signs of imminent danger.
 Because its last substantial eruption had occurred 140 years earlier, it was difficult for many to accept the danger presented by the volcano; locals even called it the "Sleeping Lion".

 Hazard maps showing that Armero would be completely flooded after an eruption were distributed more than a month before the eruption, but the Colombian Congress criticized the scientific and civil defense agencies for scaremongering.
 The eruption occurred at the height of guerrilla warfare in Bogotá, and so the government and army were preoccupied at the time of the eruption.

 The day after the eruption, relief workers in Armero were appalled at its impact.
 The lahars had left behind a gray mass which covered the entire town, which was dotted with broken trees and horribly disfigured bodies.
 Debris from huts and homes protruded from beneath the gray mud.
 A few bags filled with crops were discovered in the mud.
 Workers described an acrid smell of "rotting bodies, ... wood smoke and decaying vegetables".
 To the horror of these workers, who were scrambling to begin relief efforts, survivors let out moans of pain and agony.
-The damages were assessed at six billion dollars, an amount approximately one-fifth of Colombia's 1985 gross national product.
+The damages were assessed at one billion dollars, an amount approximately one-fifth of Colombia's 1985 gross national product.

 As news of the catastrophe spread around the world, the ongoing Colombian presidential campaign was halted, and the guerrilla fighters stopped their campaign "in view of the painful tragedy that has befallen our nation".
 Tickets for Colombian national championship soccer games added a surcharge of five cents to go to relief efforts.

 Scientists who later analyzed the seismograph data noticed that several long-period earthquakes (which begin strongly and then slowly die out) had occurred in the final hours before the eruption.
 Volcanologist Bernard Chouet said that "the volcano was screaming, 'I'm about to explode'", but the scientists who were studying Ruiz at the time of the eruption were not able to read the signal.